 This may seem like a no-brainer, but you’d be surprised by the way many businesses just “fire and forget” their ads.
-But the more you invest into your ads, the more attention you should pay to them.
+But the more you invest in your ads, the more attention you should pay to them.
 Our advice?
-Learn AdWords inside and out and see just how effective your ads really are.
+Learn AdWords inside and out and see just how effective your ads are.

 All ads were not created equally.
-The ads you show completely new users should not be the same as the ads you show to users who have already been to your site.
+The ads you show ultimately new users should not be the same as the ads you display to users who have already been to your site.
 You’ll want to create targeted ads for your remarketing lists, which appeal to customers who have previously shown interest in your product.
 Remarketing ads are used to give those users a little extra nudge toward a purchase.
 Use them wisely!